sigchi-italy/sigchi-italy/_research_groups/unica-cg3hci/description.md

 Master and Bachelor students).

 The group participated in different European, Italian and Sardinian research projects.
-A summary is available in the Projects page.
+A summary is available in the [group's website](https://cg3hci.dmi.unica.it/).